iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 1 reviews"/>
 </p>

+> Don't think this app works as good as it does any more.
+When I used to switch off Bluetooth I got a notification now it doesn't do anything<br> :date: __2021-04-28 18:13:57__

+> Waste of time<br> :date: __2021-04-27 14:25:19__

+> Truly ridiculous that there is a different app for Scotland.
+I need to have the England one as well and deactivate the other one every time I cross the border.
+Proof that devolution is a total waste of time and money.<br> :date: __2021-04-20 11:47:01__

+> Useless app as it is no good if you are travelling to other parts of the UK and you need to scan a QR code on the NHS app.<br> :date: __2021-04-18 23:45:17__

 > The app didn't work well with my phone as it drained the battery alot quicker than usual.
 Come late in the afternoon my phone would be dead so no option but to uninstall.
 Update:- Its been a few months since this app was released and everyone I've talked to has ether uninstalled the app already or never installed it in the first place.
 Waste of space and battery.<br> :date: __2021-04-11 05:07:15__

 > Waste of time and tax money.
 Been with people who have notified the ap that they are covid positive and the ap did not notify me.<br> :date: __2021-04-01 15:40:03__